Skip to Content

 Bathrooms

 The guest bathroom is the one place in your home where fragrance isn’t just an accent, it plays an important purpose.
-Make sure to keep this small room a pleasant place to take care of business.
-Reed diffusers with a bright, clean scent are an excellent choice for bathrooms; there is no open flame to worry about keeping an eye on, and you can choose a container/jar that matches the decor/theme.
-Similarly, wax melts are another great flameless option for bathrooms and with the variety of decorative melters out there, you can match your decor appropriately.
+Make sure to keep this room a pleasant place to take care of business.
+Reed diffusers with a bright, clean scent are an excellent choice for bathrooms; there is no open flame to worry about keeping an eye on, and you can choose a bottle that matches the space Similarly, wax melts are another great flameless option for bathrooms and with the variety of decorative melters out there, you can match your decor appropriately.

 The bathroom is also, of course, the place to feature handmade soaps.
-Experienced soapers will have their favorite recipes (and more than likely plenty of bars ready-to-go!), but if you’re new to soap making or just crunched for time, try out melt and pour!
+Experienced soapers will have their favorite recipes (and more than likely plenty of bars ready to go!), but if you’re new to soap making or just crunched for time, try out melt and pour!
 It’s a foolproof way to create uniquely shaped and scented soaps and add a handcrafted touch to powder rooms.
 You can keep it simple with straightforward bars, or get creative with layering and embeds.
 The possibilities are endless!

 Red Ginger Saffron is one of my favorite fragrances and I think it’s absolutely gorgeous anywhere you choose to use it.
 The brightness of the ginger is so fresh and lovely, and a surprisingly festive substitute for the citrus or ozonic scents often found in bathrooms.
 Bonus: it’s soap and lotion safe, too!